-Two different times last summer, strangers came to our door bearing gifts; free Red Bulls, to be exact.
+Two different times during the summer, strangers came to our office door bearing gifts; free Red Bulls, to be exact.
 We asked, "What's the catch?"
 They told us it was their summer job just to pass out Red Bull energy drinks to businesses around town.
 They said there was no catch, they were just "out promoting Red Bull."

 My second thought was, "Red Bull has been around a long time, and they're STILL doing guerrilla marketing?"
 Now THAT'S what I call grabbing the brand by the horns!